CarlosBorroto/ngs-tools/README.md

-454-tools
+ngs-tools
 =========

-Compilation of tools for processing 454 sequencing data.
+Compilation of tools for processing NGS sequencing data.